-As 2022 is wrapping up, it is fair to say that it has been a busy year when it comes to Data Clean Room announcements: from Snowflake, to Databricks, to Google, to Amazon, and many more startups.
-It seems like everyone is out to replace third-party cookies with their Data Clean Room (DCR) solution.
+In the run-up to third-party cookie deprecation, a slew of companies have introduced Data Clean Room (DCR) offerings, from Snowflake, to Databricks, to Google, to Amazon, and many more startups.
+It seems like everyone is out to position their Data Clean Room (DCR) as the answer in the first-party data future.
 To the careful observer, these announcements offer a glimpse into the underlying problem of the current Data Clean Room solutions: users have to choose between the privacy and utility of their first-party data.

 First of all, a Data Clean Room without encryption in use is not a Data Clean Room, it’s just another trusted party

 In the early stages of Data Clean Room development, companies such as Snowflake and Databricks relied on a framework of predetermined computations and strict access controls to secure data.
 However, by neglecting to encrypt user data and hide it from themselves, they are ultimately trusted with that data.
 As a result, users of these Data Clean Rooms are exposed to significant privacy and security risks.

 That being said, Google and AWS with their Data Clean Room announcements demonstrated the importance of protecting user IDs from even the DCR provider, emphasizing the need for cryptographic guarantees in order to adequately safeguard sensitive information.
 And while most solutions in that space still leave some questions unanswered, they clearly show that the future of Data Clean Rooms lies in enhanced encryption.

 Just like an airlock is necessary for a clean room to be truly a clean room, cryptographic guarantees are necessary for a data clean room to truly protect sensitive information.

 We made Data Clean Rooms from the ground up having verifiable trust as our goal.
 We go to great lengths, re-thinking fundamental computing problems along the way, to make sure that our users don’t have to choose between utility and privacy.